Phrasal verb run over

 Verb Tenses

-Future simple — run over in future simple run over. (will + V1)
+Future simple — run over in future simple is run over (will + V1).

-Present Perfect — run over in present perfect tense run over. (have\has + V3)
+Present Perfect — run over in present perfect tense is run over (have/has + V3).

-Past Perfect — run over in past perfect tense run over. (had + V3)
+Past Perfect — run over in past perfect tense is run over (had + V3).

 run over regular or irregular verb?